gradle/gradle/design-docs/features/composite-build/tooling-api-model/composed-in-daemon/README.md

 ### Implementation notes

-The implementation involves a client part and a server part.
+The implementation involves a client part ("consumer") and a server part ("provider").
-On the client part, the idea is to extend the current Tooling API client and reuse the infrastructure used for `ProjectConnection` and share most of it for `CompositeBuildConnection`.
+On the consumer side, the idea is to extend the current Tooling API client and reuse the infrastructure used for `ProjectConnection` and share most of it for `CompositeBuildConnection`.
 Optimally this means the the underlying `ConsumerConnection` infrastructure could be reused and shared.
 The `getModels` API method uses a different pattern that is currently used in Tooling API client.
-Supporting this requires changes to the client side infrastructure and possibly also in the serialization protocol used in the daemon connection.
+Supporting this requires changes to the consumer side infrastructure and possibly also in the serialization protocol used in the daemon/provider connection.

-The story doesn't use parameters for model requests so that doesn't have to be solved as part of this story.
-It might be worth preparing for changes in the infrastructure for methods like `<T> T getModel(ProjectIdentity id, Class<T> modelType)`.
+Later stories will require the possibility to use parameters for model requests.
+An example of such model is `<T> T getModel(ProjectIdentity id, Class<T> modelType)`.
+This story doesn't require that behaviour, but it might be beneficial to start preparing for that change in the implementation.

-The daemon execution part is in the launcher module.
-That module already depends on tooling-api and core modules.
+The provider side and daemon execution implementation is in the launcher module.
 The execution of composite build models need composite build specific `BuildAction` classes that are executed by composite build specific `BuildActionRunner` implementation classes.
 This story needs `CompositeBuildModelAction` and `CompositeBuildModelActionRunner` classes that should reside in the `laucher` module.
+That module already depends on tooling-api and core modules.
+Therefore using the tooling api for accessing participant projects should be possible.

 ### Test coverage